Detailscool/ZRefreshing/README.md

 ``` bash
 self.footer.pageSize = 20
 ```
-5. hidden the state label
+5.hidden the state label
 ``` bash
 self.footer.stateLabelHidden = true
 ```
-6. when you set a contentInset, you need set the ignore height to ajust the view
+6.when you set a contentInset, you need set the ignore height to ajust the view
 ``` bash
 self.tableView.contentInset = UIEdgeInsetsMake(0, 0, 30, 0)
 self.footer.ignoredScrollViewContentInsetBottom = 30
 ```
-7. also, you can set the indicator style
+7.also, you can set the indicator style
 ``` bash
 self.footer.activityIndicatorViewStyle = .WhiteLarge
 ```
-8. disable the automic refresh for a AutoRefreshFooter
+8.disable the automic refresh for a AutoRefreshFooter
 ``` bash
 self.footer.automaticallyRefresh = false
 ```